22f2000427/Image-Video-Course-Assignment/README.md

 🚀 How to Run the Code
 1. Train the model
 To train the SmileNet model:
-python train.py
+python3 train.py
 This will start the training process and save the model weights after completion.

 2. Predict on a single image
-To predict if a given image has a smiling face: python predict.py path_to_image.jpg
+To predict if a given image has a smiling face: python3 predict.py path_to_image.jpg
 Predicted: Smiling / Non Smiling